daos-stack/daos/docs/admin/common_tasks.md

 5. Copy one of the example configs from `utils/config/examples` to `/etc/daos` of one of the server hosts and adjust it based on the environment.
 E.g., `access_points`, `bdev_class`.
+6. Check that directory where the log files will be created exists.
+E.g., `control_log_file`, `log_file` field in `engines` section.
-6. Start `daos_server`.
+7. Start `daos_server`.
-7. Use dmg config generate to generate the config file that contains PMEM and NVMe.
+8. Use dmg config generate to generate the config file that contains PMEM and NVMe.
-8. Distribute the config file to `/etc/daos` of all hosts.
+9. Distribute the config file to `/etc/daos` of all hosts.
-9. Start server on all the hosts.
+10. Start server on all the hosts.
-10. Check that it's waiting for SCM format.
+11. Check that it's waiting for SCM format.
 Call `dmg storage format` against all server hosts.
-11. Check that the servers are running on all the hosts with `dmg system query --verbose`.
+12. Check that the servers are running on all the hosts with `dmg system query --verbose`.
-12. Create a small pool; ~500MB.
+13. Create a small pool; ~500MB.
-13. Define the certificate files in the agent config in the client host.
+14. Define the certificate files in the agent config in the client host.
-14. Start agent.
+15. Start agent.
-15. Create a POSIX container with daos command.
+16. Create a POSIX container with daos command.
-16. Mount the container with dfuse.
+17. Mount the container with dfuse.
-17. Add a large file that's less than the 500MB pool size into the container.
+18. Add a large file that's less than the 500MB pool size into the container.
-18. Call dmg pool query and check that the free size has declined.
+19. Call dmg pool query and check that the free size has declined.

 ## Pool size management